Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Introduction

-In type $A_{n-1}$, Lascoux and Sch\"{u}tzenberger characterized key tableaux as semistandard Young tableaux (SSYT) with nested columns \cite{lascoux1990keys}, and have used the \emph{jeu de taquin} to define the \emph{right key map} which sends a SSYT to a key tableau, called the \emph{right key} of that SSYT.
-In each Demazure atom crystal there exists exactly one key tableau and the right key map detects the Demazure atom crystal that contains a given SSYT \cite[Theorem $3.8$]{lascoux1990keys}.
-By direct inspection of a Young tableau, Willis \cite{Willis2011ADW} has given an alternative algorithm to compute the right key tableau that does not require the use of \emph{jeu de taquin}.
-Other methods to compute the type $A$ right key map includes the alcove path model \cite{lenart2015generalization}, semi skyline augmented fillings \cite{Mason2007AnEC}, and coloured vertex models \cite{BRUBAKER2021105354}.
+Keys in type $A_{n-1}$ have its origin in the $GL(n,\mathbb{C})$ \emph{standard} bases to detect the semistandard tableaux which are \emph{standard} on a Schubert variety.
+(See \cite{reinershimoz} for an application of keys within \emph{standard} monomial theory.)
+In type $A_{n-1}$, Lascoux and Sch\"{u}tzenberger characterized key tableaux as semistandard Young tableaux (SSYT) with nested columns \cite[Definition 2.9]{lascoux1990keys}, and have used the \emph{jeu de taquin} to define the \emph{right key respectively left key maps} which sends a SSYT $T$ to a key tableau pair $(K^+(T),K^-(T))$, called the \emph{right key} respectively \emph{left key} of $T$.
+A tableau is a key if and only if it is equal to its right and left key.
+In each Demazure crystal atom there exists exactly one key tableau and the right key map detects the Demazure crystal atom that contains a given SSYT \cite[Theorem $3.8$]{lascoux1990keys}.
+By direct inspection of a Young tableau, Willis \cite{Willis2011ADW} has given an alternative algorithm to compute the right (respect. left) key of a semistandard tableau that does not require the use of \emph{jeu de taquin}.
+Other methods to compute the type $A$ right or left key maps includes the alcove path model \cite{lenart2015generalization}, semi-skyline augmented fillings \cite{Mason2007AnEC}, coloured vertex models \cite{BRUBAKER2021105354} or \cite{krv23}.
 For a complete overview in type $A$, see \cite{BRUBAKER2021105354} and the references therein.